taragopal/azure_ai102_labs/README.md

-# Azure AI Services Lab & AZ-102 Study
+# Azure AI Services Lab & AI-102 Study

-This repository is a personal lab for experimenting with **Azure AI Services** and preparing for the **AZ-102 Azure AI Engineer Associate** exam.
+This repository is a personal lab for experimenting with **Azure AI Services** and preparing for the **AI-102 Azure AI Engineer Associate** exam.

+## ⚠️ Disclaimer

+At the time of this writing, Azure is continuously updating its AI concepts and services to keep up with the rapidly evolving AI landscape.
+As a result, some SDK packages, APIs, or functions may not work as expected or could be deprecated without notice.

+This repository is intended for learning and experimentation—please validate official documentation when building production-grade solutions.

-## AZ-102 Focus Areas (Skills measured as of April 30, 2025)
+## AI-102 Focus Areas (Skills measured as of April 30, 2025)

 ### Plan and manage an Azure AI solution (20–25%)